Chapter 4 Johan

 “When will our parents be here?” asked Johan.

-Johan stood up.
-He clapped his hands.
-“You are so good at this!” he called to Gerty who was laughing as she spun the hoop.
+Johan stood up and clapped his hands.
+“You are so good at this!” he called to Gerty, who was laughing as she spun the hoop.

 He turned to Yan and Yvonne.